ihedvall/mdflib/README.md

 ## Building

-Most project uses CMAKE for building.
-But mdflibrary_test_net need to build with Visual Studio.
+The project uses CMAKE for building.
+But mdflibrary_test_net is a Visual Studio build.

-The following third-party libraries are improted by [vcpkg](https://github.com/microsoft/vcpkg).
+The following third-party libraries are used and needs to be downloaded and pre-built.

 - ZLIB Library.
+Set the 'ZLIB_ROOT' variable to the ZLIB root path.
 - EXPAT Library.
+Set the 'EXPAT_ROOT' variable to the ZLIB root path.
 - Boost Library.
 Required if the GUI applications should be built.
 - WxWidgets Library.
 Required if the GUI applications should be built.
 - Google Test Library.
 Is required for running and build the unit tests.

-The following third-party application need to be downloaded by yourself.
 - Doxygen's application.
 Is required if the documentation should be built.

+Also, you can use [vcpkg](https://github.com/microsoft/vcpkg) to import the dependencies.

 ## License